salesforce/best/.github/PULL_REQUEST_TEMPLATE.md

 * Docs have been added / updated (for bug fixes / features)

 ### PR Title
-LWC PR title follows [conventional commit](../CONTRIBUTING.md#create-a-pull-request) format and is automatically validated by our CI.
+Your PR title should following the format below and is automatically validated by our CI.
 ```shell
 ex:
 commit-type(optional scope): commit description. ( NOTE: space between column and the message )